Knowledge Resource Centre

 Reference Service:

-Reference service is a personalized service extended to KRC clientele to assist them in finding the required information from the KRC resources, use of online catalogue, databases and other sources.
-This service in addition to providing assistance also addresses questions of users regarding finding brief information such as addresses, statistics, phone numbers, getting articles from other libraries etc. The KRC staff also suggests appropriate online and offline resources for consultation of KRC users based on their areas of research and teaching.
+Reference service is a personalized service extended to library clientele to assist them in finding the required information from the library resources, use of online catalogue, databases and other sources.
+This service in addition to providing assistance also addresses questions of users regarding finding brief information such as addresses, statistics, phone numbers, getting articles from other libraries etc. The library staff also suggests appropriate online and offline resources for consultation of library users based on their areas of research and teaching.

 Bibliographic Service: